minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 		...multi-character character constant...

-* That doesn’t help us too much, but `clang` does point us to the problem are with a green caret.
+* That doesn't help us too much, but `clang` does point us to the problem are with a green caret.
 Turns out that in C, strings must be delimited by double quotes, not single quotes: